eyalk11/compare-my-stocks/README.md

 ## Remarks

-* This app designed to run on 1920x1080.  lower resolution is generally problematic.
-If looks very  bad , set `TRY_TO_SCALE_DISPLAY` in config to False.
+* This app works best on 1920x1080, but is adaptive to othe resoultions.
+If it looks very  bad , set `TRY_TO_SCALE_DISPLAY` in config to False.

 * Not tested on OS other than windows.